nasa/cumulus-integration-tests/README.md

 To use a different stack name, update `app/config.yml`, `iam/config.yml` and `deployer/config.yml`.

 When tests run, by default tests will use the configuration defined in `spec/config.yml` to try and execute a workflow.
 These variables are required for tests to run on CircleCI.
+Update `spec/config.yml` when SNS topic_arn changes.

 Configuration can be overriden in your own `spec/config.override.yml`.
 If you are getting setup for the first time: